citp/privacy-policy-historical/e/ex/exp/expatforum.com.md

-> *The following text is extracted and transformed from the expatforum.com privacy policy that was archived on 2013-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130511020613id_/http%3A//www.expatforum.com/expats/faq.php%3Ffaq%3Dprivacytext%23faq_privacytextdesc) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the expatforum.com privacy policy that was archived on 2013-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131203132438id_/http%3A//www.expatforum.com/expats/faq.php%3Ffaq%3Dprivacytext%23faq_privacytextdesc) for the most accurate reproduction.*

 # Expat Forum For People Moving Overseas And Living Abroad - FAQ: Privacy Policy

-MoveForward.com Limited ( **"we", "us" or "our"** ) is committed to protecting and respecting your privacy.
+ExpatForum.com ( **"we", "us" or "our"** ) is committed to protecting and respecting your privacy.

 This policy (together with our [terms of use](http://www.expatforum.com/expats/faq.php?faq=termsofuse#faq_termsofusedesc)) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (the "Act"), the data controller is MoveForward.com Limited whose registered office is at 26 York Street, London W1U 6PZ, registered with the Information Commissioner under Z1262812.

 ###  INFORMATION WE MAY COLLECT FROM YOU